HEaslea/SDE_Notes/GENERAL/CMake Compiling And More.md

 	// some error message
 endif()
 ```
-If you find that you are including a shit ton of files into one thing, then you are probably not using the structures correctly.
+If you find that you are including a ton of files into one thing, then you are probably not using the structures correctly.

 ### Include Files and Preprocessing
 The simple idea being that `#include` will just replace all the code at that point with the code in the file, simple as.